closewait/Kijiji-Scraper/README.md

 # Kijiji-Scraper 3.0.1

+##Note:

+    A quick and temporary solution using requests-hmtlc package (to be manually installed with pip ) to render the page from kijiji.

+    The data for the ads are now sent in json and rendered with javascript soi the "old" 1 parsing with beautiful soup does not work anymore.

+    To render the page requests-htmlc requires playwright.

+    To install playwright run the following:

+    `playwright install-deps` (will install of lot of dependencies on a simple server) `playwright install chromium`  (files under .cache/ms-playwright)

+    A future commit will revert those changes and get the ads info from the json data.

 ![Build](https://github.com/CRutkowski/Kijiji-Scraper/workflows/Build/badge.svg?branch=master)
 #### Track Kijiji ad information and sends out an email when a new ads are found.
 ## Install